JonmarCorpuz/Projects/ExfilLook/README.md

-ExfilLook is a script that enumerates data from a compromised Windows system and exfiltrates that data using Outlook.
+ExfilLook is a payload that'll enumerates data from a compromised Windows system and exfiltrates that data using Outlook.